danyk20/MQTT_Benchmark/README.md

   ./build/produce --min 1 --max 8000 --messages 1000 --seperator True --library mosquitto --repetitions 5
   ```

-- Produce messages for `--duration` seconds in periods of `--period` miliseconds.
+- Produce messages for `--duration` seconds in periods of `--period` milliseconds.
 Connect to broker with credentials of
   `--username` and `--password`.
-By default, message payload size is 72 kilobytes.
+By default, the message payload size is 72 kilobytes.
 Only middle `--middle` percent of
   messages will be included in final measurement.
 The messages in the edges of the time window will be separators.
   Perform benchmark using each listed `--qos` quality of service.